 Now that you've set up the basics, learn more about PayID and what you can do with it.

-After setting up the basics, you have a good foundation for learning more about the PayID Protocol.
+You now have a good foundation for learning more about the PayID Protocol.
 Here are some next steps you can take:

 - How to convert the

 - Learn how to use relevant HTTP headers